Carpal tunnel syndrome (CTS) is a condition that can result in numbness, tingling and other painful sensations in the hand and arm.

 A pinched nerve in the wrist, specifically the median nerve, causes these symptoms.
 The carpal tunnel is located in the palmar side of the wrist and contains a number of structures including tendons that flex your fingers and the median nerve.

 The onset of carpal tunnel syndrome is usually gradual and will most often start with numbness and tingling in the thumb, index and middle finger.
 Often, symptoms are most severe at night and frequently wake individuals from sleep.
 Those affected will find some relief by shaking the hands when symptoms occur.
-When the syndrome progresses, symptoms will start to become more frequent and may eventually progress to weakness of the hand and wasting of the hand muscles.
+When the syndrome progresses, symptoms will start to become more frequent and may eventually progress to weakness of the hand and wasting (atrophy) of the hand muscles.

-Carpal tunnel syndrome is best diagnosed by physical examination and electrodiagnostic studies, which include nerve conduction studies and electromyography (EMG).
+Carpal tunnel syndrome is best diagnosed by physical examination and electrodiagnostic studies, which include nerve conduction studies (NCS) and electromyography (EMG).

-Therapy for Carpal Tunnel
+Treatment of Carpal Tunnel

 - Occupational / hand therapy